Ben Swann: Early work

 At the age of 15, Swann became a youth pastor at his local Baptist Church in Canutillo in El Paso County, Texas.
 At the age of 19, he began preaching at revivals in Texas.
 Unable to find a position as a pastor in El Paso, he followed a suggestion from one of his brothers to gain a job in TV news.
-At that time, four of his brothers worked in television.
-Three were news cameramen.
-He worked for a period of time for KDBC-TV.
-In 1998, he moved to KFOX-TV to work as a news cameraman.
+At that time, four of his brothers worked in television, three of the four being news cameramen.
+He worked for a period of time for KDBC-TV before, in 1998, moving to KFOX-TV to work as a news cameraman himself.

-After working in Portland, Oregon, as an assistant pastor, Swann returned to the Fox station KFOX in El Paso as a sports producer.
+After working as an assistant pastor in Portland, Oregon, Swann returned to KFOX, the Fox station in El Paso, as a sports producer.
 He then filmed, edited, and reported news and sports stories before becoming a morning co-anchor and managing editor at the station.
 In 2008, he became an evening news anchor for the NBC affiliate KTSM-TV.
 He won regional Emmy Awards in 2005 and 2009, as well as a national Edward R. Murrow Award in 2002 for coverage of Alexandra Flores.
-During this period, Swann was an investigative journalist for the Christian Broadcasting Network (CBN News) covering the trade in illegal drugs at the southern border.
+During this period, Swann was an investigative journalist for the Christian Broadcasting Network (CBN News), covering the illegal drug trade at the southern border.

 WXIX-TV in Cincinnati (FOX19)

 He left El Paso in December 2010 to become an evening TV news presenter at Cincinnati, Ohio's Fox affiliate WXIX-TV, co-anchoring with Tricia Macke.
-He produced a thrice-weekly news segment series entitled Reality Check shortly after joining the station which he described as investigating "issues other media is not looking at".
+Shortly after joining the station, Swann began producing a thrice-weekly news segment series, titled Reality Check, which he described as investigating "issues other media is not looking at".
 The series reflected Swann's libertarian views and his advocacy of Ron Paul's positions.
-One theme of Swann's Reality Check was Ron Paul's presidential campaign, with his goal of providing fairer coverage for Paul than the conservative or liberal national press, including an episode about the racist "Ron Paul newsletters" which contradicted the findings of The New Republic columnist James Kirchick who broke the story.
+One theme of Swann's Reality Check was Ron Paul's presidential campaign, with his goal of providing fairer coverage for Paul than the conservative or liberal national press, including an episode about the "Ron Paul newsletters" which contradicted the findings of The New Republic columnist James Kirchick, who broke the story.